Where is it from?

 For more info about plant extracts and how they are made etc, there is plenty of information at www.ahpa.org about all sorts of things herbal, and an article explaining about extracts in more details can be found HERE.

 The only real downside to standardization is that to increase the percentage of one constituent others may need to be removed, and this may or may not decrease the desired effect, depending on what you are trying to achieve.
 Since eurycomanone is the major and most studied of Tongkat Ali’s constituents, and has been shown in studies to be responsible for the effects most people buy Tongkat ali for, it is felt that the benefits outweigh this minor downside and with Tongkat Ali it is not really a problem anyway.
-As long as you do not take the percentage to high it can still offer a full sprectrum of active constituents.
-2-3% Eurycomanone is perfect in my opinion.
+As long as you do not take the percentage too high it can still offer a full sprectrum of active constituents.
+2-3% Eurycomanone is perfect in my opinion, anything more and you lose to much of the other constituents.

 The link below has lots of info on Eurycomanone.